weijwang18/Capstone/capstone-proposal.md

 ## Name of Project:
 * Sip ‘n Snap
 ## Project's Purpose or Goal:
-* It’s a milk tea (or drinks in general) log that help people keep track of all their drink purchases and consumption.
+* This is a web application that help people keep track of all their drink purchases.
 ## List the absolute minimum features the project requires to meet this purpose or goal:
 * Allow user to upload a image and log the price, name, location and rating for the drink
 * Allow user to see their monthly spending on drinks and the number of drinks a user has purchased that month.